masukomi/mdcd/chicken-scheme/README.md

 ## About
-MDCD was written by [masukomi](http://masukomi.org), because I love Markdown, feel that good documentation is invaluable to the users of any library (and the creators of that library months after they're written it) and wanted a better tool for generating those docs.
+MDCD was written by [masukomi](http://masukomi.org), because I love Markdown, and Common Lisp's "docstrings", and feel that good documentation is invaluable to the creators, and users of any codebase.
+I wanted a better tool for generating those docs.
+So, I wrote MDCD.